-- 1) Although it has been stated in an earlier page that reassembly for the Model 22 movement should be carried out on the back frame, it is possible to reverse the procedure for the Model 23 movement and build the watch on the front frame, held in a conventional jewelers assembly block. - 2) Oiling.
-When oiling the front frame balance cup, to facilitate the precise entry of the oil to the bottom of the cup, undertake this operation through the balance screw hole before the balance screw is assembled. - 3) A drop of oil applied to the stem wind pinion before assembly will hold the pinion and its bridges together, thus facilitating assembly.
+1. Although it has been stated in an earlier page that reassembly for the Model 22 movement should be carried out on the movement plate, it is possible to reverse the procedure for the Model 23 movement and build the watch on the dial plate, held in a conventional jeweller's assembly block.

+2. Oiling.
+When oiling the dial plate balance cup, to facilitate the precise entry of the oil to the bottom of the cup, undertake this operation through the balance screw hole before the balance screw is assembled.

+3. A drop of oil applied to the stem wind pinion before assembly will hold the pinion and its bridges together, thus facilitating assembly.